VTA light rail: Guadalupe Line

+Expansion

 The system's first major expansion, Tasman West, opened in 1999, extending the rails from the northern end of the Guadalupe line to Mountain View.

 In May 2001, the first phase of the Tasman East extension opened, connecting the Tasman West line to Milpitas.
 New Kinki Sharyo low-floor light rail vehicles were introduced to this line the following year.
 Phase two of the Tasman East and the Capitol extension, completed in 2004, brought service east to the Great Mall of the Bay Area and the Alum Rock Transit Center.

 On October 1, 2005, the first phase of the Vasona extension was completed, extending the system from downtown San Jose through San Jose Diridon station to the Winchester Transit Center along a former Union Pacific Railroad right of way.